 I decided it was better to wait and save for investment pieces I’ll love and treasure than quickly fill the space with new furniture just for the sake of it.

-If you follow me on Instagram, you’d know I’m a massive fan of Clickon Furniture where I bought all the furniture in my dining area — table, chairs and sideboard.
+If you follow me on Instagram, you’d know I’m a massive fan of Trit (formerly called Clickon Furniture) where I bought all the furniture in my dining area — table, chairs and sideboard.

-The first piece I bought for this space though was the large Annie Everingham artwork that I had commissioned for my birthday last year.
-It’s a symbolic piece for me as Annie was the first artist I ever interviewed for the blog so it’s a celebration of the blog, completing our house and my birthday all in one 🙂
+The first piece I bought for this space though was the large Annie Everingham artwork that I had commissioned for my 30th birthday.
+It’s a symbolic piece for me — it’s the first artwork I’ve had commissioned, celebrates my milestone birthday and completing our home build, and Annie was the first artist I ever interviewed for the blog so it feels extra special.

 Once our house was framed up though, I realised our dining area was so compact it would have only fit a dining table and nothing more.
-I always loved the idea of a sideboard and knew I wanted a large art piece so we moved our laundry into the garage (I’ll share that space with you another time) and kept the space open.
+I always loved the idea of a sideboard and knew I wanted a large art piece so we moved our laundry into the garage (you can check out my laundry here) and kept the space open.

 By moving our laundry into the garage we were also able to make our kitchen a tad larger than the original design, extending the width of the island bench by about 300mm.
 The proportions in the kitchen/dining space feel in balance and I love the quirky smaller windows in the dining area that are a result of the original design with laundry.

 The flooring in our dining area is polished concrete with titanium oxide to make it much brighter and whiter than regular concrete.
 This lower level of our house is where Arnie our dog (a giant but loveable Rottweiler) is allowed so I appreciate how easy it is to clean.
-Perhaps down the track I’ll consider adding a large floor rug under the dining table but given it will most likely need to be a custom order, I’ll need to do a lot more saving and there are other areas of the house I’d like to focus on for now (like finishing our landscaping and outdoor areas!).
+Perhaps down the track I’ll consider adding a large floor rug under the dining table but with two small children and a dog, it isn’t practical to have one now.

 Artwork: Annie Everingham commision

-Lamp: Brass Edmond table lamp from My House Needs
+Lamp: Brass Edmond table lamp similar to this one from Temple & Webster

 Lamp globe: Bella & Hunt